krashanoff/whoami/src/about.md

 layout: layouts/post.njk
 ---

 Hello.
-I'm Leo, an incoming engineer at Booz Allen Hamilton.
+I'm Leo, an engineer at Booz Allen Hamilton and UCLA alum.
 My pronouns are he/him.
 I focus on networks and security.
 In my free time, I study programming languages and Japanese.
 Thoughts expressed on my blog are my own.

 You can find me on GitHub as [@krashanoff](https://github.com/krashanoff).